3 ways Obamacare changed birth control

 Oral contraceptive pills account for 63% of the overall drop in average out-of-pocket spending on retail drugs since 2012, according to a Kaiser Family Foundation analysis.
 The analysis found that the increased prevalence of generic drugs also contributed significantly to the decline.

-Overall, it is estimated that that contraceptives make up 30% to 44% of women's out-of-pocket health care spending.
+Overall, it is estimated that that contraceptives make up 30% to 44% of women's out-of-pocket health care spending for women using them.

 3. While costs have gone down as a result of the ACA, contraceptive use has not increased significantly

-Research has found small impacts following the preventive health services provision of the Affordable Care Act went into effect on the use of female contraceptives.
+Research has found small impacts from the preventive health services provision of the Affordable Care Act on the use of female contraceptives.

 One study found that contraceptive use rose significantly following the passage of Obamacare but has since returned to nearly the same levels as before the law.
 Another study found that that the pill is being used more by women for its health benefits outside of preventive care.
 Past analyses have argued that the increase in contraception utilization is depressed because some states rejected an expansion of Medicaid under the law and lower-income women were left without insurance in those states.